 Spring at Kew Gardens

-The 250 types of magnificent magnolias across the Gardens are a sight to behold in early April.
-The trees grouped together at Elizabeth Gate, with their large pink and white flowers, will stand out as a special highlight of your visit.
+Often in bloom from April, you can find over 250 types of magnolias across the Gardens.
+Located by Elizabeth Gate, Victoria Gate, and near the Kew Gardens Gallery, their large pink and white flowers will stand out as a special highlight of your visit.

 Glory of the snow

-Later in the season, thousands of deep-blue, starry-flowered Scilla forbesii carpet the lawns surrounding White Peaks.
-These delicate alpine plants are known as ‘glory of the snow’ in western Turkey, as they emerge from the melting snow of the mountains
+Later in spring, thousands of deep blue, starry-flowered Scilla forbesii carpet the lawns by White Peaks.
+These delicate alpine plants are known as ‘glory of the snow’ in western Turkey, as they emerge from the melting snow of the mountains.

 Spring comes alive at Kew